dockerizedrupal/drupalcamp-baltics-2015/README.md

 rest of the system.

-However, not all mainstream operating systems today are supporting container-based virtualization also called operating-system-level virtualization.
+However, not all mainstream operating systems today are supporting container-based virtualization.

-By that I mean Mac and Windows.
+We look at you Mac and Windows.

-So my theory is that since Linux is considered a mainstream operating system in the technology world and the Linux kernel does support container-based virtualization, then the only logical conclusion is that there were no other feasible options available to choose from.
+So our theory is that since Linux is considered a mainstream operating system in the technology world and the Linux kernel does support container-based virtualization, then the only logical conclusion is that there were no other feasible options available to choose from.